Ramsey Lewis' Newly Recorded All-Time Non-Stop Golden Hits

-Ramsey Lewis' Newly Recorded All-Time Non-Stop Golden Hits (often shortened to Ramsey Lewis' Golden Hits) is an album by pianist Ramsey Lewis, recorded in 1973 and released on the Columbia label.
-The album contains remakes of Lewis' more successful Argo and Cadet recordings.
+Ramsey Lewis' Newly Recorded All-Time Non-Stop Golden Hits (often shortened to Ramsey Lewis' Golden Hits) is a studio album by pianist Ramsey Lewis, recorded in 1973 on Columbia Records.
+The album reached No. 22 on the Billboard Top Jazz Albums chart.

+Overview

+Produced by Ramsey Lewis, the album comprises remakes of Lewis' hits on Argo and Cadet Records.

 Reception

-AllMusic called the album a "budget sampler of pop cuts".
+Ron Wynn of AllMusic called the album a "budget sampler of pop cuts".